 The minimum liability coverage required in West Virginia includes the following:

 - $25,000 for a crash resulting in bodily injury or death of one individual

-- $50,000 for a crash resulting in two or more injuries.
+- $50,000 for a collision resulting in two or more total bodily injuries

-- $25,000 for property damage.
+- $25,000 for property damage per accident

 High-Risk Auto Insurance Program in West Virginia

-Alternatives to Insurance in West Virginia
+Insurance Alternatives in West Virginia

 West Virginia offers no alternatives to auto insurance.
 Without proof of the minimum coverage, you can't register your vehicle with the state.